rhearty1/rhearty1.github.io/_posts/2021-11-30-visualizing-engineering-studies.md

 tags: [history, engineering]
 ---

-I generated my second co-citation visualization
+I generated a co-citation network for the journal, *Engineering Studies*.

 ![](/assets/engineering-studies-co-citation.svg)

 What I did this time:
-1. Using Web of Science, I downloaded all 173 articles published in Engineering Studies from its inception until 30 November 2021.
+1. Using Web of Science, I downloaded all 173 articles published in Engineering Studies from its inception in 2009 until 30 November 2021.
 2. Created a co-citation network using Sci2tool and [this tutorial](http://scottbot.net/networks-demystified-7-doing-co-citation-analyses/).
 3. In Sci2tool, I removed any edge between articles unless they’ve been cited together more than once.
 4. In Sci2tool, I removed any remaining isolated components and the small islands, focusing instead on the “blob,” the single strongly connected component shown here.